-This post: Hunt’s Holiday Happiness: Beef Stew with Leeks was sponsored by Mirum Shopper.
+This recipe for hearty Beef Stew with Leeks is delicious and satisfying.
+It’s the perfect ‘comfort food’ to warm you up in this cold weather!
+This post is sponsored by Mirum Shopper.
 All opinions are my own.

 One thing I love most about the holiday season is the home cooked meals.
 It’s cold, we are all busy, and the last thing we want is fast food from a drive-thru!

 We want the comfort foods that will keep us going through all the cooking, shopping, and spending time with loved ones.